 Even if you do hire a Simulation Service Provider, you will need to have trained members of your in-house team who know how simulation tools work and how to use and interpret them properly.
 This is especially true if these engineers will be basing decisions on the simulation results or using the software directly.

 Handling simulation tools properly, whether in-house or through a service provider gives the engineer the ability to create products that are highly optimized for the product’s use, without worrying about how it will be produced.
-In theory, this should make products that are that are (1) profitable; (2) competitive; and, (3) well designed.
+In theory, this should make products that are (1) profitable; (2) competitive; and, (3) well designed.